asciidisco/Backbone.Chosen/README.md

 Backbone.Chosen
 ===============

-One Collection, different models, mapped easy via configuration
+One Collection, different models, mapped easy via configuration.

 Backbone.Chosen gives your Backbone Collections multiple personalities.
 It is related to the following Backbone Issue (it´s more a feature request)